vazquez/thumper-site/README.md

 thumper-site
 ============

-Website for Thumper: A Responsive CSS Framework
+Website for Thumper: A Responsive CSS Framework magic.